frayzil/quester-arihant/README.md

 ```

 ## Output Crystal Code
-The application will generate the following files based on the above YAML.
+By running `crystal quester/generator.cr`, the application will generate the following files based on the above YAML.

 ### Scenario File
 ```crystal